Table of Contents

 Announcement 99-6 (for Forms W-4P, W-4S, and W-4V).
 You can find Announcement 99-6 on page 24 of Internal Revenue Bulletin 1999-4 at www.irs.gov/pub/irs-irbs/irb99-04.pdf.

 Help for people with disabilities.
-You may call 1-800-829-4059 (TDD/TTY for persons who are deaf, heard of hearing, or have a speech disability) with any tax question or to order forms and publications.
+You may call 1-800-829-4059 (TDD/TTY for persons who are deaf, hard of hearing, or have a speech disability) with any employment tax questions.
 You may also use this number for assistance with unresolved tax problems.

-The employee must be informed that he or she will receive a paper Form W-2 if consent is not given to receive it electronically.
+The employee must be informed that he or she will receive a paper Form W-2 if consent isn't given to receive it electronically.

 The employee must be informed of the scope and duration of the consent.